AcceleratedLinux/accelerated-linux/linux/Documentation/trace/ftrace.rst

   trace_marker_raw:

-	This is similar to trace_marker above, but is meant for for binary data to be written to it, where a tool can be used to parse the data from trace_pipe_raw.
+	This is similar to trace_marker above, but is meant for binary data to be written to it, where a tool can be used to parse the data from trace_pipe_raw.

   uprobe_events:

 	Add dynamic tracepoints in programs.
-	See uprobetracer.txt
+	See uprobetracer.rst

   uprobe_profile: